octobercms/october/modules/backend/widgets/table/README.md

 **TODO:** Document the AJAX interface

 The drop-down options could depend on other columns.
 This works only with AJAX-based drop-downs.
-The column a drop-down depends on are defined with the `depends_on` property:
+The column a drop-down depends on are defined with the `dependsOn` property:

     state:
         title: State
         type: dropdown
-        depends_on: country
+        dependsOn: country

 Multiple fields are allowed as well:

     state:
         title: State
         type: dropdown
-        depends_on: [country, language]
+        dependsOn: [country, language]

 **Note:** Dependent drop-down should always be defined after their master columns.